Allegan County, Michigan

 Allegan County (/ˈæləgən/ AL-ə-gən) is a county in the U.S. state of Michigan.
-As of the 2020 United States Census, the population was 120,502.
+As of the 2020 United States census, the population was 120,502.
 The county seat is Allegan.
 The name was coined by Henry Rowe Schoolcraft to sound like a Native American word.

-Allegan County comprises the Holland, MI Micropolitan Statistical Area, which is included in the Grand Rapids–Kentwood–Muskegon, MI Combined Statistical Area.
+Allegan County comprises the Holland, Michigan Micropolitan Statistical Area, which is included in the Grand Rapids–Kentwood–Muskegon Combined Statistical Area.
 It is primarily an agricultural area that is rapidly becoming urbanized as the population centers of Grand Rapids on the northeast and Kalamazoo to the southeast expand into Allegan County.

 The county has long been a regional tourist draw, particularly the Tulip Time Festival in Holland and the area along Lake Michigan.
 The Lake Michigan shoreline has long been a popular place for vacation homes, and that development continues, especially around Saugatuck and Douglas.
 Another draw is Allegan State Game Area, a 45,000 acre forest attracting campers, snowmobilers, cross-country skiers and hunters.
 Allegan County contains Saugatuck Dunes State Park with trails through scenic dunes and a swimming beach on Lake Michigan.
 The county also contains Pier Cove Park, a public beach with Lake Michigan access.
 Lake Allegan is a popular destination.

 History

-The Michigan peninsula was long occupied by bands of the Potowatomi and Ojibwe of the Lake Superior Band of Chippewa Indians.
+The Michigan peninsula was long occupied by bands of the Pottawatomi and Ojibwe of the Lake Superior Band of Chippewa Indians.
 The United States government forced the tribes to cede their extensive territories to the federal government, in exchange for annuities and small reservations.
-The federally recognized Match-E-Be-Nash-She-Wish Band of Pottowatomi has a reservation here.
+The federally recognized Match-e-be-nash-she-wish Band of Pottawatomi has a reservation here.

 The boundaries of Allegan County were laid out by the Territorial legislature in 1831.
 The county was organized in 1835.
 At that time there were only about four European-American families in the area.
 Among the first settlers of Allegan County were Giles Scott and Turner Aldrich.